mnielsen/finding_scenius/finding_scenius.md

 clearly Pixar has figured out something which virtually none of the other studios have.

-**Difficulty in writing about these issues:** It's difficult to write about these issues.
-Questions like "how to choose where you work" or "what should you work on" are challenging questions.

-**What question do I want to ask in the second half?**

 **Paypal as an example?**

 **Might it only be founders-only?** Maybe **early-employees only?** Is